Grief loss and bereavement

 Know That Moving Forward Isn’t Forgetting

 People feel as though they’re betraying the deceased person when they start to move forward with their lives.
-It’s not betrayal, it’s adjustment.
+It’s not a betrayal, it’s an adjustment.
 You haven’t forgotten they existed, you’re just adjusting to life without them.
 They wouldn’t want you to live in sadness and guilt for the rest of your life.
-They would want you to make the most of your life.
+I'm sure that they would want you to make the most of every day.

 You Can Find Support Online

-Grief is an awful thing to have to get through by yourself.
+Grief is an awful thing to have to go through by yourself.
 There are places online where you can connect with other people.
 Take advantage of these places.
 Knowing that you’re not alone can be so comforting.
-Other people are keen to share their story, to help others through the minefield of grief.
-You’ll find an outpouring of support from some people.
+Other people are keen to share their stories, to help others through the minefield of grief.
+You’ll find an outpouring of support from a lot of people.

 Anger Is Okay